calad0i/da4ml/README.md

 CMVM optimization is done through greedy CSE of two-term subexpressions, with possible Delay Constraints (DC).
 The optimization is done in jitted Python (Numba), and a list of optimized operations is generated as traced Python code.

-At the moment, the project only generates Vitis HLS C++ code for the FPGA implementation of the optimized CMVM kernel.
-HDL code generation is planned for the future.
-Currently, the major use of this repository is through the `distributed_arithmetic` strategy in the [`hls4ml`](https://github.com/fastmachinelearning/hls4ml/) project.
+The project generates Verilog or Vitis HLS code for the optimized CMVM operations.
+This project can be used in conjunction with [`hls4ml`](https://github.com/fastmachinelearning/hls4ml/) for optimizing the neural networks deployed on FPGAs.
+For a subset of neural networks, the full design can be generated standalone in Verilog or Vitis HLS.

 ## Installation